What are probiotics?

-You can definitely increase the beneficial microorganisms in your body from the food you eat.
-Certain foods contain probiotics (good bacteria), which can benefit the health of the microbiota.
+You can definitely increase the number of beneficial microbes in your body from the foods you eat.
+Certain foods contain probiotics (good bacteria) that can benefit the health of your microbiome.

 These foods can be added to your diet at any time of the day.
-You may even eat them often now without realizing that they contain probiotics.
-You need to check whether there is a "live and active culture" on the food label.
-Some suggestions for foods rich in probiotics that can be added to your diet, and sometimes you can try them include:
+You may even be eating them regularly now without realizing they contain probiotics.
+You need to check the food label for "active cultures."
+We have some suggestions for some probiotic-rich foods you can add to your diet and when to try them, including: